puyanwei/space-tourism/README.md

 #### Other Issues

 - Storybook is unable to load if tailwind is using a reference to an asset in the public folder.
 In my instance, a reference for a background image which ommited the public folder in the url confuses Storybook into trying to find this when loading its css.
 Using the config `staticDirs: ["../public"],` in `main.t` doesn't seem to work.
+- Want to preview code in Storybook on how the component works, but now they've added a seperate file to show this on ALL components rather then have a tab within it which I find awful as it unnecessarily clutters storybook.